RodrigoBG1/Implementing-a-hybrid-metod-DW-VDB/README.md

 # Requirments to run tue code:
  - Python 3.12 installed
- - For this implementations as mention before are some libraries need it, use the next command in the cmd to install them in case you don have it pip install faiss-cpu numpy pandas sentence-transformers
+ - For this implementations as mention before are some libraries need it, use the next command in the cmd to install them in case you don have it:
+                pip install faiss-cpu numpy pandas sentence-transformers